orhannurkan/API-algorithm-for-terabyte-size-images-/README.md

+Note: These project files and details are not shared because they belong to a company I worked for before.
+However, I share with you my approach that can be beneficial to everyone.
 # API algorithm to apply object detection model to terabyte size satellite images with 800% better performance and 8 times less resources usage
 Suppose we train our object detection model to find swimming pools.